Hurricane Ian's Forecast Fiasco

 I am sorry to have to report that the National Hurricane Center’s (NHC) forecasts of Hurricane Ian left a great deal to be desired.

 On Friday (23rd), NHC had the forecast for Ian correct.
 It was nearly perfect -- and should have been left alone.
-M = major hurricane in the correct area.
+M = major hurricane (Cat 3 or stronger get) in the correct area.

 Unfortunately, the Hurricane Center allowed its judgment to be influenced by the often defective National Weather Service “GFS” model which took Ian on an excursion to the Alabama – Florida border – which was 400 miles from the eventual point of landfall.

-The center’s forecast by 11pm Saturday moved the point of landfall
+The Center split the difference between ECMWF/UKMET and the GFS.
+So, the center’s forecast by 11pm Saturday moved the point of landfall

-to the Florida Big Bend (above) because they were splitting the difference between the stable, nearly correct European/UKMET models and the terrible GFS (green line, below).
+to the Florida Big Bend (above).
 Some members of the GFS Ensemble (thin, gray lines) had landfall in Louisiana!
-The eventual point of landfall was slightly outside of the “cone” (above) – which should not have happened.
+The eventual point of landfall was slightly outside of the white “cone” (above).

 The National Hurricane Center didn’t revert its forecast back to one that was essentially correct until Tuesday evening at 11 pm (below) -- just 14 hours before landfall.
 The fact it was at night made last minute evacuations chancy.

-For a full decade, the NWS has been promising to fix these issues and has not.
-The agency has an internal culture problem where it usually rejects outside suggestions and even technical assistance.
+For a full decade, the NWS has been promising to fix these GFS issues and have not.
+The agency has an internal culture problem where it often rejects outside suggestions and even technical assistance.

 I'm hardly the only one to notice these issues.
 Dr. Cliff Mass of the University of Washington meteorology department has written a blog piece on these issues.
 I wholeheartedly agree with what he has written.